mediasciencelab/aicw-librechat/README.mediasci.md

 ### Docker image

-The docker image is built locally and uploaded to the EC2 instance used for building the AMI.
+The docker image is built as part of the AMI build process.
+However, if you want to build the docker image separately, you can do so using the `docker compose` command.
-This is done because it takes a very long time to buuild the container images remotely.
-Once built it is not necessary to rebuild the image unless the code changes.
+This will build the image to your locally running docker daemon.

 ```shell
 docker compose -f docker-compose.mediasci.yml build